Automated Procurement Spend Analytics in Logistics

 - 2

-Your Finance & Accounting team moves from manual invoice reconciliation to exception-driven workflow: the AI handles 85% of routine spend categorization, cost allocation, and contract compliance checks automatically, while your team focuses on strategic decisions - renegotiating underperforming carrier lanes, optimizing drayage provider mix, and quantifying the true cost impact of driver shortage-driven expedite decisions.
+Your Finance & Accounting team moves from manual invoice reconciliation to exception-driven workflow: the AI is built to handle the bulk of routine spend categorization, cost allocation, and contract compliance checks automatically - the design target is 85% - while your team focuses on strategic decisions - renegotiating underperforming carrier lanes, optimizing drayage provider mix, and quantifying the true cost impact of driver shortage-driven expedite decisions.
 This isn't a reporting layer bolted onto your existing systems; it's a systems-level integration that sits between your TMS, WMS, and GL, capturing procurement signals at the point of dispatch and continuously reconciling them against actual carrier invoices and regulatory compliance requirements.

 Architecture